StevenRKerr/personal_website/_posts/2022-05-07-The F-twist.md

 way we do science.
 It's not often in history that paradigm shifts like that occur.

 Of course, it needn't be a revolution that's actually any good.
-Imagine physicists and chemists and biologists rejecting new ideas out of hand because they are simply in excesively good agreement with reality.
+Imagine physicists and chemists and biologists rejecting new ideas out of hand because they are simply in excessively good agreement with reality.
 Everyone knows those theories are a dead-end!

 I have to call out the F-twist for what it is: nonsense.